matty-michel/seniorThesisRepo/README.md

 RIGIDBODY - A "rigidbody" is a component that allows an object to be affected by Unity's physics system.
 The object will be moved by gravity and other forces from collisions.

+LAYERS & TAGS - Unity uses "layers" and "tags" as helpful organization tools to separate game objects.
+Tags are a useful way to reference an object in a script.

 ### Gameplay: